Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/galileoConstellation.rst

 For this case, :literal:`raans` is a vector containing the initial longitudes of the ascending nodes for each satellite, namely :literal:`0` for the first 10, :literal:`120` for satellites 11 to 20, and :literal:`240` for satellites 21 to 30.
 For each orbital plane, the satellites are evenly distributed, so the :literal:`trueAnomalies` vector is simply :literal:`linspace(0,360-360/10,10)` repeated 3 times (one for each orbital plane).

-We assign the initial state of each satellite by writing:
+We set the initial state of each satellite by writing:

 .. code-block:: matlab